oklawson/Team9117/README.md

 ### Running Application
 Once that command is complete, you can run `ionic serve`  or  `ionic cordova run browser` to run a local server that allows you to explore a development build of the app.
 <br>
-When using ionic serve, any changes made in the project’s source code will be auto compiled to the local server.
+When using `ionic serve`, any changes made in the project’s source code will be auto compiled to the local server.

 ### New Features
 <ul>